 Please contact Valerie at (917) 572-8114 for further information.

 Valerie runs several experiential therapy groups and workshops in NYC for people who want to improve their interpersonal relationships.
 Valerie blends her creative arts training with psychodynamic group processing.
 Valerie intuitively helps group members resolve historical issues in order to experience more fulfilling relationships.

 Currently, Valerie runs a monthly, weekend female and female-identified psychodrama group for those who are looking to heal past traumas and lead more spontaneous lives.
 She also facilitates a weekly experiential therapy group for people of all gender identifications who want to explore interpersonal relationships and heal family of origin issues.

 To learn about the method without ongoing commitment, Valerie runs an affordable open psychodrama workshop on the second Thursday of every month.
 View the calendar for upcoming workshops.

 Please contact Valerie for further information.
 She can be reached at (917) 572-8114.

 Valerie runs intensive retreats which have both personal growth components while also training professionals about the method of psychodrama.
-She ran three psychodrama retreats in beautiful Tuscany, Italy and continues this tradition in the tranquil Hudson Valley area of upstate NY.
+She facilitated three psychodrama retreats in beautiful Tuscany, Italy and continues this tradition in the tranquil Hudson Valley area of upstate NY.
 All of the retreat hours count toward psychodrama certification and you do not have to be a mental health professional to attend.